rackerlabs/docs-developer-blog/_posts/2018-06-07-lacp-bonding-and-linux-configuration.md

 | MTU | 9000 |
 | IP address/prefix | 179.254.0.2/16 |

-The following sections show the steps to configure LACP bonding using the command line interfacce (cli) and the NetworkManager command line interface (nmcli) tools.
+The following sections show the steps to configure LACP bonding by using the command line interface (cli) and the NetworkManager command line interface (nmcli) tools.

-#### Steps to configure LACP bonding on RHEL or CentOS 6 using the cli tool
+#### Steps to configure LACP bonding on RHEL or CentOS 6 by using the cli tool

 1. Backup the existing interfaces before you configure the bonding.
-Bring ``$slave1`` and ``$slave2`` down and move these files to a backup directory, by using the following commands:
+Bring ``$slave1`` and ``$slave2`` down and move these files to a backup directory by using the following commands:

         ~]# ifdown p5p1 ; ifdown p5p2
         ~]#cd /etc/sysconfig/network-scripts